Arima Onsen Travel Guide: Top Things to Do & See

 Why 5 seconds?
 Because the crackers will harden up rapidly as soon as they leave the stove.

-So, to taste the two completely different textures of the cracker, block all distractions and give it a bite as soon as you hold onto it!
+To taste the two completely different textures of the cracker, block all distractions and take a bite as soon as you hold it!
 As the shop advertises, your first mouthful will be chewy, with a crunchy texture as you bite it the second time (^_-)-☆.

-The best thing about the handmade Tansan Senbei is it only costs 100 yen for three of them!
-You can hardly find something entirely handmade from scratch that is this cheap!
+The best thing about handmade Tansan Senbei is that it costs only 100 yen for three!
+You can hardly find anything entirely handmade from scratch this cheap!

-Tip: The original Tansan Senbei is made without butter and eggs, meaning they are completely vegan!
+Tip: The original Tansan Senbei is made without butter or eggs, making it completely vegan!

 Most crackers of the other products that you can buy from the shop are machine-made.
 The popular ones are the waffle type with chocolate or cream between two crackers.

-The senbei/cracker at each shop tastes slightly different and has different sugar levels.
+The senbei/crackers at each shop taste slightly different and vary in sugar content.
 Try their tasters and find the Tansan Senbei you like the most before you pay!

 Yunohana-dō’s Business Hours and Access Method